RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 (Exodus 20:8) "Remember the Sabbath day, to keep it holy."

-(Exodus 35:2) "Six days shall work be done, but on the seventh day there shall be to you a holy day, a Sabbath of rest to the LORD:"
+(Exodus 35:2) "Six days shall work be done, but on the seventh day there shall be to you a holy day, a Sabbath of rest to Yahweh."

-(Leviticus 23:3) "Six days shall work be done: but the seventh day is the Sabbath of rest, a holy convocation; you shall do no work in it: it is the Sabbath of the LORD in all your dwellings."
+(Leviticus 23:3) "Six days shall work be done, but the seventh day is the Sabbath of rest, a holy convocation; you shall do no work in it: it is the Sabbath of Yahweh in all your dwellings."

 (Deuteronomy 5:12) "Keep the Sabbath day to sanctify it."